 Prepping Agave for Removal

 Because the sturdy bottom leaves of the agave plant lay on the ground, they can get in the way of a shovel.
 Removing the bottom leaves makes it easier to dig out the plant.
 Start by cutting off the bottom leaves with a long-handled set of shears.

 Use a small hand saw to remove any of the lower leaves that are too fibrous to cut with the sheers and put in a bucket or wheelbarrow for disposal.
 As they contain toxic compounds, it's best not to leave the discarded leaves laying around.

 Dig a circle all the way around the base of the plant, with the shovel tip angled toward the plant's center.
 The goal is to remove the whole agave and its root mass.
 The root mass below the plant should be shaped like an upside-down pyramid when you lift the plant from the ground.
 A shovel with a spade head will cut through any roots it encounters.

 Make sure that the agave is fully disconnected from the ground and ready for removal.
 When the shovel begins to lift the root mass from the ground, replace it with a rope.
 Agave is heavy and can break a garden shovel.

 Wrap a rope around the agave plant as near the root mass as possible.
 The rope should set down into the leaves, and be held in place by the leaves above and below it.
 The two ends of the rope will work like handles that give you leverage and a way to carry or drag the agave.

-Pull the agave out of the ground with the strings.
-Grasp both ends of the string and walk backward, pulling as you go, so the agave lifts out of the ground and slides across the surface of the soil.
+Pull the agave out of the ground with the rope.
+Grasp both ends of the rope and walk backward, pulling as you go, so the agave lifts out of the ground and slides across the surface of the soil.

 Disposing of Agave